AutoPas/AutoPas/.github/CONTRIBUTING.md

 ## C++
 ### General Notes
 * Cpp standard: C++14.
 If there is a piece of code, which could be done better using a newer standard, please add a comment like `@todo C++17` including the alternative version of the code.
 For now, we are stuck with C++14 due to the CUDA dependency.
-* Pointers: Unless there is no special reason, use smart pointers instead of raw pointers.
+* Pointers: Always use smart pointers when you are managing memory.
+Don't use new or delete.
 * OpenMP: Use AutoPas wrapper functions for OpenMP (`src/autopas/utils/WrapOpenMP.h`) instead of OpenMP functions to allow building without enabled OpenMP.
 * `#pragma once` instead of header guards.
 * `constexpr` instead of `#define`.